How to Make the Best Mulled Wine and Cider

 - The primary spice combinations for mulled wine or cider almost always include cinnamon sticks and whole cloves.

-- To infuse without making the drink cloudy and gritty, use whole spices rather than ground.
+- To infuse flavors without making the drink cloudy and gritty, use whole spices rather than ground.